YakuBrangJa/WorkoutTracker/README.md

 **Parts of the project which the course covers:**

-- Workout activity adding feature
+- Activity adding feature
-- Rendering the activity on both panel list and on map.
+- Rendering the activities on the panel list and map.
 - LocalStorage data storing
-- Fetching LocalStorage data and rendering on load
+- Fetching LocalStorage data and rendering on loading
 - Leaflet library

 **My parts in the project:**

-- Activity editing
+- Activity editor
-- Activity deleting
+- Delete feature
-- LocalStorage data updating on each delete/edit
+- Update LocalStorage data on each delete/edit